sitMCella/azure-terraform-ssl-certificate-renewal/README.md

 ## Introduction

-The SSL Certificate Renewal Terraform project defines an automation procedure for the renewal of the SSL Certificate of a web application hosted in one Azure App Service and exposed via one Azure Application Gateway.
+The SSL Certificate Renewal Terraform project defines an automation procedure for the renewal of the SSL Certificate of a web application hosted in one Azure App Service, and exposed via one Azure Application Gateway.

-The web application is the dotnet Microsoft learn application https://github.com/MicrosoftDocs/mslearn-deploy-run-container-app-service
+The web application used for this project is the dotnet Microsoft learn application https://github.com/MicrosoftDocs/mslearn-deploy-run-container-app-service.

 The SSL Certificates are generated via Let's Encrypt.
-One Azure DNS Zone is used to associate the custom domain with the web application.

-The automation script is implemented using one Azure Function App.
 The Let's Encrypt challenges are stored in one Azure Storage Account.
 Let's Encrypt will verify the challenges using a static web application in the Storage Account.

+One Azure DNS Zone is used to associate a subdomain of the custom domain with the web application.

+The automation solution is implemented using a PowerShell script hosted in one Azure Function App.

 ## Requirements